ExhibitionsFree and open to the public

-The Giving Nineteenth Century Women Writers a Voice and a Face exhibit in the Hankamer Treasure Room at the Armstrong Browning Library features texts and images of twenty-three nineteenth-century women.
+The Giving Nineteenth Century Women Writers a Voice and a Face exhibit featured texts and images of twenty-three nineteenth-century women.
 These women were mothers, daughters, wives, lovers, friends, poets, novelists, tract writers, storytellers, hymn writers, advocates for social reform, philanthropists, and more.

-Many of the items in the exhibit are drawn from the Armstrong Browning Library's large 19th Century Women Poets Collection, which embraces a range of styles, from simple statements to effusive eulogies.
+Many of the items in the exhibit were drawn from the Armstrong Browning Library's large 19th Century Women Poets Collection, which embraces a range of styles, from simple statements to effusive eulogies.
 Topics covered include religious themes, ancient Greek and Roman myth, daily life, romance, motherhood, social issues, and local and national history.
-This collection has been digitized and can be viewed online at http://digitalcollections.baylor.edu.
+The 19th Century Women Poets Collection has been digitized and can be viewed online at http://digitalcollections.baylor.edu.

-In conjunction with the exhibit a blog will be posted detailing the many fascinating facts that were discovered about these amazing women during the research for the exhibit.
+A series of posts on the ABL&M blog details the many fascinating facts that were discovered about these amazing women during the research for the exhibit.

-It is the Armstrong Browning Library's sincere hope that through the texts and images exhibited in this display we might be able to honor Elizabeth Barrett Browning's wish by giving nineteenth-century women writers a voice and a face.
+It is the Armstrong Browning Library's sincere hope that through these texts and images that we are able to honor Elizabeth Barrett Browning's wish by giving nineteenth-century women writers a voice and a face.

 In conjunction with the other libraries at Baylor University, the ABL 2013 spring exhibit complemented the theme Middle East Patterns: Places, Peoples, and Politics.

-On display was the textbook used by Colbert Held when a student in Dr. A. J. Armstrong's Browning class.
-They kept in touch regularly until Dr. A's death in 1954, made evident by Dr. Held's letter written in 1949.
+Prominently displayed was the textbook used by Colbert Held when a student in Dr. A. J. Armstrong's Browning class.
+The two kept in touch regularly until Dr. A's death in 1954, a fact made evident by Dr. Held's letter written in 1949.

-The textbook was displayed open to a section of Ferishtah's Fancies, a poem that inspired a series of stained glass windows on the third floor of the Armstrong Browning Library.
+The textbook is shown open to a section of Ferishtah's Fancies, a poem that inspired a series of stained glass windows on the third floor of the Armstrong Browning Library.
 Two of the windows portray scenes from "Mihrab Shah" and "The Melon Seller," which are sections of Ferishtah's Fancies.

 On several occasions Robert and Elizabeth Barrett Browning expressed a desire to visit the Middle East, in particular Egypt and the Holy Lands.
 The couple made tentative plans to travel to Egypt in the winter of 1858, but never made this trip.

 Though unable to travel to the Orient, Robert Browning met the Shah of Persia, Jasir al-Din Shah Qajar, on two different occasions, in the summer of 1873 and the summer of 1889.
-On the first occasion, Browning was invited to a gala dinner at the Duke of Sutherland's in honor of the Shah.
-They were seated by rank; and Robert Browning, who had no title, was far down at the end of the table.
-The Shah noticed Browning in his bright red robes from Balliol College and inquired as to his identity.
-When told Browning was one of England's great poets, the Shah announced that in Iran poets were honored and demanded that Browning sit next to him.
-The Duke acquiesced, moving Browning next to the Persian monarch and the Prince of Wales, while he moved to the end of the table.
+On the first occasion, Browning was invited to a gala dinner in honor of the Shah, which was held at the Duke of Sutherland's home.
+Guests were seated by rank; and Robert Browning, who had no title, was far down at the end of the table.
+The Shah noticed Browning in his bright red robes from Balliol College and inquired about his identity.
+When told Browning was one of England's great poets, the Shah announced that in Iran poets were honored; he demanded that Browning sit next to him.
+The Duke acquiesced, moving the poet next to the Persian monarch and the Prince of Wales, while he moved to the end of the table.

-Browning's Middle Eastern influences can also be seen in his furniture selections.
+Middle Eastern influences can also be seen in Browning's furniture selections.
 An example is the Persian table in the Hankamer Treasure Room.